China's Lenovo buys and diversifies to outshine PC rivals

 Research firm IDC said global PC shipments fell 13.9 percent year-on-year in the first quarter of 2013, the biggest decline since it began tracking the market on a quarterly basis in 1994, as consumers switched to mobile computing and Windows 8 sales fell short of expectations.

 With shipments unchanged in the first quarter, Lenovo is outstripping other vendors.
-PC shipments from HP, Dell Inc, Acer Inc and Asustek Computer Inc fell by 11-33 percent during the same period, IDC said.
+PC shipments from HP, Dell Inc DELL.O, Acer Inc (2353.TW) and Asustek Computer Inc (2357.TW) fell by 11-33 percent during the same period, IDC said.

 The latest IDC data showed that Lenovo's market share was 15.3 percent, just 0.4 percentage points lower than HP.